ForeignOx/notes/Physics/Component 3/Magnetic Fields/Magnetic Fields on Moving Charges.md

 F=Bqv\sin\theta
 $$

-The direction of the force is given by [[Fleming's left hand motor rule]]
+The direction of the force is given by [[Fleming's Left Hand Motor Rule]]
 ## Path of a Charged Particle Moving in a [[Uniform Magnetic Fields|Uniform Magnetic Field]]
-Suppose that a charge, $q$, moving at speed $v$ is 'injected' into a uniform magnetic field, $B$, with angle $\theta$ between the directions of the field and the particle [[velocity]].
+Suppose that a charge, $q$, moving at speed $v$ is 'injected' into a uniform magnetic field, $B$, with angle $\theta$ between the directions of the field and the particle [[Velocity]].
 Assuming no other forces other than the magnetic force are acting on the particle, we can predict its path.
 First, note that the magnetic (motor effect) force is always at right angles to the particle's direction of motion.
-Therefore, the field can't do [[work]] on the particle.
-Its [[kinetic energy]], hence its [[speed]], remain constant.
+Therefore, the field can't do [[Work]] on the particle.
+Its [[Kinetic Energy]], hence its [[Speed]], remain constant.
 Instead, the force causes the particle's direction of motion to change at a constant rate.
 ### $\theta=0$
 If $\theta=0$, there will be no force, so the particle will carry on moving parallel to the field lines, at speed $v$
 ### $\theta=90^{\circ}$
 If, initially the particle is moving at right angles to the field, it will continue to do so, in a circular path.
-The motor effect force supplies the [[centripetal acceleration]], so it's easy to find the radius of the circle, using [[Newton's Second Law of Motion]]:
+The motor effect force supplies the [[Centripetal Acceleration]], so it's easy to find the radius of the circle, using [[Newton's Second Law of Motion]]:
 $$
 F=ma
 $$